tbroyer/gradle-apt-plugin/README.md

 ### Eclipse

-Starting with version 0.11, applying the `net.ltgt.apt-eclipse` plugin will auto-configure the generated files to enable annotation processing in Eclipse.
+Applying the `net.ltgt.apt-eclipse` plugin will auto-configure the generated files to enable annotation processing in Eclipse.
-In prior versions (until 0.10), that configuration would automatically happen whenever both the `net.ltgt.apt` and `eclipse` were applied (the new `net.ltgt.apt-eclipse` plugin will also automatically apply the `net.ltgt.apt` and `eclipse` plugins).

-From version 0.11 onwards, Eclipse annotation processing can be configured through a DSL, as an extension to the Eclipse JDT DSL (presented here with the default values):
+Eclipse annotation processing can be configured through a DSL, as an extension to the Eclipse JDT DSL (presented here with the default values):

 <details open>
 <summary>Groovy</summary>